 - Click Detect to check for updates.

 For older Hisense TVs, even this option for updating your firmware might not be available.
-In this case, you need to download the latest firmware and install onto a USB stick to install it manually on your TV.
+In this case, you need to download the latest firmware and install it onto a USB stick to install it manually on your TV.
 Call Hisense Support and they will be able to guide you through the process.

 Within your Hisense TV settings menu, there is the option to reset any connected networks.

 This lets you reinstate the network connection manually and will fix any problems caused by an initial bad connection.

 To reset your network, press the Settings button on your remote.